 More and more businesses are turning to the power of video to communicate on social media.
-In October alone more than 3 million small businesses shared a video on Facebook and videos have proven to increase conversion and inspire positive sentiment.
+In October 2016 alone more than 3 million small businesses shared a video on Facebook.
+More than that, videos have proven to increase conversion and inspire positive sentiment.
 Video communication will only continue to be more and more essential to how we all communicate online—experts even predict video will account for 80 percent of online traffic by 2019.

 The Mission Statement

 Mission statements quickly sum up what you and your organization is about.

 Here’s an example of a restaurant tracing its inspiration and origin with video.
 In under a minute it communicates its values and main offerings—and delivers lots of food porn along the way.